 5.1 Collaborate to collect and present data in a way that helps investors making investment decisions in global health: Data is critical in quantifying demand and informing investors of investable opportunities.
 While there are some existing tools, there is room for improvement in terms of strengthening data on global health.
 This can be achieved by expanding existing platforms and shaping more standardized approaches for gathering, qualifying, and sharing information.
 For example, UNDP has created SDG Investor Platform, which provides data, information, and insights on investment opportunities with the potential to contribute to sustainable development including health.
-Furthermore, experts highlighted the suggestion to establish a global facility specifically focused on providing high-quality health data to enable investors better understand and monitor aspects such as access, scale and best buys.
-Institute for Health Metrics and Evaluation's (IHME) data platform for global burden of disease created by the University of Washington School of Medicine provides rigorous and accurate data, analysis and evaluation which are useful for policymakers, health-related organizations and researchers.
-Establishing a similar data platform tailored for investors, or building on existing platforms with enhanced features for investors, would not only aid in identifying investable projects but also enable the quantification and measurement of impact.
-Consultation with Triple I partners highlighted the role local governments and authorities could play in such data platform, who could provide data or give assurance that they reflect the local context, giving investors more confidence.
-Additionally, it could encompass a global public utility that maps the last-mile distribution system for global health so that investors can have more visibility in, and confidence about, the work.
+Furthermore, internal and external consultations highlighted the suggestion to establish a global facility specifically focused on providing highquality health data to enable investors to better understand and monitor aspects such as access, scale and best buys.
+Institute for Health Metrics and Evaluation (IHME)'s data platform for global burden of disease created by the University of Washington School of Medicine provides rigorous and accurate data, analysis and evaluation which are useful for policymakers, health-related organizations and researchers.
+Establishment of a similar data platform tailored for investors, or building on existing platforms with enhanced features for investors, would not only aid in identifying investable projects but also enable the quantification and measurement of impact.
+Consultations highlighted the role local governments and authorities could play in such data platform, who could provide data or give assurance that they reflect the local context, giving investors more confidence.
+Additionally, it could encompass a global public utility that maps the last-mile distribution system for global health so that investors can have more visibility